What Are Contractual And Delictual Claims In Breach Of Promise Cases?

 In South African law, a breach of promise to marry can lead to two types of legal claims: contractual and delictual.
 It’s crucial for the aggrieved party to understand the difference to seek appropriate legal recourse.

 Delictual claims focus on the wrongful and injurious conduct of the defendant.
-To succeed, the plaintiff must prove that the defendant’s actions were harmful and intentional.
-The damages awarded in these cases are based on the severity of the defendant’s conduct.
+To succeed, the plaintiff must meet the burden of proof by demonstrating that the defendant’s actions were harmful and intentional.
+The compensatory awards granted in these cases are based on the severity of the defendant’s conduct.

-On the other hand, contractual claims revolve around the direct losses resulting from the breach.
+On the other hand, damages from breach revolve around the direct losses resulting from the breach.
 These could include financial expenses incurred in preparation for the marriage, like wedding costs and engagement rings.
 The plaintiff must demonstrate that these losses are a direct consequence of the breach of the marriage contract.

-It’s important to note that while the court cannot force someone to fulfill a promise to marry, it can recognise the financial and emotional damages caused by the breach.
+It’s important to note that while the court cannot force someone to fulfill a promise to marry, it can recognise the financial and emotional damages caused by breach of promise claims.
+Understanding these legal distinctions can guide individuals in seeking justice and compensation in breach of promise cases.
 Understanding these legal distinctions can guide individuals in seeking justice and compensation in breach of promise cases.

 Read more on Breach Of Promise To Marry